 Getting started

 You've decided to give MDXEditor a try?
 That's great, because it does not take a lot of effort.
 While powerful, the component needs little to boot.
-In this article, we will go through the necessary steps to reach "Hello world" state.
+In this article, we will go through the necessary steps to reach the "Hello world" state.

 Installation

-To use MDXEditor to your project, install the @mdxeditor/editor NPM package in your React project:
+To use MDXEditor in your project, install the @mdxeditor/editor

 npm install --save @mdxeditor/editor